top of page

 The word for "set in order" is epidiorthoo, which comes from two Greek words, epi and orthos.
 Epi means "to position" and orthos means "straight, not crooked" (we get "orthodontics" from this word, the act of straightening teeth).

-This means a central work of pastors to "position things straight" or "make straight that which is now crooked" in their churches.
-Fixing things, then, is not an optional part of the job; it the job.
-Therefore, if one is not engaged in this task, he is not a leader.
+This means a central work of pastors is to "position things straight" or "make straight that which is now crooked" in their churches.
+Fixing things, then, is not an optional part of the job; it is the job.

 JI Packer quote on churches